tymyrddin/purple/source/docs/audits/supportive/threat-register.md

 ## Connecting threats to controls

 A threat without a documented control is an open gap, not a managed risk.
-The threat register and the control set should cross-reference: every register entry should map to at least one control in the Statement of Applicability or control catalogue, and every control should trace back to the threats it addresses.
+The threat register and the control set cross-reference in both directions: every register entry maps to at least one control in the Statement of Applicability or control catalogue, and every control traces back to the threats it addresses.
 Unmapped threats and orphaned controls are both findings.

 ## Maintaining the register